Gregory Lassen

 The Lassen has been discontinued.
 If you're looking for something new, check out the best expedition packs for 2024.

 This is a real nice pack if you decide to go real light.
-However, I found somethings that weren't so great.
+However, I found some things that weren't so great.
 Here they are:

 1. Depending on how you pack this bag the frame sheet may not adhere to your back very well.
 With a little practice it becomes a lot easier though.
 I'd suggest taking a good hour in the store packing and repacking this pack to know what works best for you.

-2. When Gregory measured this bag, they must have either used its spindrift collar or really stuffed it to high.
+2. When Gregory measured this bag, they must have either used its spindrift collar or really stuffed it too high.
 If you want a pack for bushwacking, know that it will be very hard to carry a full load and keep the back a reasonable distance above the top of your head (1 ft or less.)

 3. Be careful of the "top compression strap."
 If you overstuff this pack and pull that strap as hard as possible, the load will jiggle around a lot more than you probably want it too.